 - On the other hand, they know the team should self-organize.
 Team members take their own decisions and, when they have any doubt, they should ask directly to business users.
 So, what’s the point of having a project manager in an agile project?

-Think of the most representative example of the agile model, that is, agile projects.
+Think of the most representative example of the agile model, that is, software projects.
 There is a disturbing complacency about failure.
 We are used to statements like «I’ve seen no software project delivered on time, on budget».

 Do you really think this a problem without a solution?
-If we let the team do their tasks but nobody is accountable for the project, why is it a surprise when the project end up with schedule slippage and cost overrun?
+If we let the team do their tasks but nobody is accountable for the project, why is it a surprise when the project ends up with schedule slippage and cost overrun?

 Agile projects must also be controlled.
 Managers have the right to ask for progress and forecasts.
 Somebody should be there to answer about project status properly, to manage potential problems before it is too late, to prioritize features, to help team building, to manage stakeholder engagement, etc.